What food can I bring to Rocky Point? [version Nov. 2019]

-The SENASICA office (National Service of Health, Food Safety and Quality) of SEGARPA (Secretary of Agriculture, Ranching, Rural Development, Fishing and Feed) defines just exactly what type of food is permitted to bring across the border.
-Presently, it appears that bringing meat of any kind, other than fish, is no longer much of an option.
-Prior to considering bringing agricultural, meat, or cheese products into Mexico be sure to review information on the SENASICA site (available in Spanish/English) – once there, scroll down to open the document List of food and agriculture products and byproducts for tourist import
+The SENASICA office (National Service of Health, Food Safety and Quality) of SEGARPA (Secretary of Agriculture, Ranching, Rural Development, Fishing and Feed) defines what type of food you are permitted to bring across the border.
+Prior to bringing agricultural, meat, or cheese products into Mexico be sure to review information on the SENASICA site (available in Spanish/English) – once there, scroll down to open the document List of food and agriculture products and byproducts for tourist import

 Ham – Milk – Cheese, etc.